| PlasmaIntroduction

 It differs from solids, liquids and gases in so far

-as it's atoms are divided into free-floating 'negative'
+as its atoms are divided into free-floating 'negative'

 electrons and 'positive' ions (an atom which has lost